Florida vs. Baylor College Basketball Predictions & Picks - November 24

 Florida Performance Insights

-- The Gators average 85.4 points per game (40th in college basketball) while allowing 70.6 per contest (182nd in college basketball).
-They have a +74 scoring differential overall and outscore opponents by 14.8 points per game.
+- The Gators' +74 scoring differential (outscoring opponents by 14.8 points per game) is a result of scoring 85.4 points per game (39th in college basketball) while giving up 70.6 per contest (182nd in college basketball).

-- The 40.0 rebounds per game Florida averages rank 28th in college basketball, and are 9.0 more than the 31.0 its opponents pull down per contest.
+- Florida prevails in the rebound battle by an average of nine boards.
+It is grabbing 40 rebounds per game (27th in college basketball) compared to its opponents' 31 per outing.

-- The Gators rank 86th in college basketball with 100.4 points scored per 100 possessions, and 93rd in college basketball defensively with 83.0 points conceded per 100 possessions.
+- The Gators' 100.4 points per 100 possessions on offense rank 88th in college basketball, and the 83 points they allow per 100 possessions rank 90th in college basketball.

-- Florida has committed 1.4 more turnovers per game than its opponents, averaging 13.0 (243rd in college basketball action) while forcing 11.6 (230th in college basketball).
+- Florida has lost the turnover battle by 1.4 turnovers per game, committing 13 (244th in college basketball play) while forcing 11.6 (228th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.